-In our recent article on “
+In our article on what is “

 Yes, there are definite negatives to oversharing your children’s personal info and photos, but there are also undeniable positives to pouring your heart out to the world.
 Indeed, sharenting can involve seeking advice, discussing parenting topics, relating experiences, sharing resources, garnering emotional support and more.

 “Sharenting is also about community,” adds Dr. Wendy Sue Swanson, aka the voice behind the blog Seattle Mama Doc and Seattle Children’s Hospital’s Chief of Digital Innovation.
 She tells Parentology, “It’s a beautiful way to express the joy we feel about our children and introduce them to their greater community.”